karmaniverous/stan/.stan/system/parts/90-response-format.md

 - If the user explicitly asks for full listings, include the “Full Listing” block(s) for the requested file(s) using fences computed by the same algorithm.

+- FEEDBACK failure exception:
+  - When replying to a failed patch FEEDBACK, include a Full Listing for each reported failed file only, alongside its improved Patch.
+  - Do not include Full Listings (or repeat patches) for files that applied successfully.